 Jacob: We advertise career opportunities on our website, but Curtis and Phillips came from the continuation of a previous BCIT student co-operative semester project.
 It was a good fit and they wanted to continue contributing to Homer’s vision, which was a win for us!
 Alternatively, students can contact their university’s career centre to establish a relationship and organizations can post a project through Riipen, which is generally a fast way to reach students for internship opportunities.

 Q: Any success stories?

 Jacob: Curtis and Phillips developed functions that enable dynamic recommendations and notifications for users based on personal needs in a rental home.
 Their complete feature was beta tested with WeWorkers and will join Homer’s core product.
 The ultimate achievement is supporting and enabling students to deliver a real impact to Homer’s users and customers.
-Our hope is that we inspired them to create their own startup… or if we’re fortunate, to join the Homer’s Emerging Science or knowledge put into practical use to solve problems or invent useful tools. team again once they graduate from BCIT.
+Our hope is that we inspired them to create their own startup… or if we’re fortunate, to join the Homer’s Emerging Technology team again once they graduate from BCIT.

 Q: Would you recommend the program?

 Jacob: Highly recommended!
 Students bring a fresh perspective, energy, talent, and the ISI grant program helps provide the perfect introduction.